Service Desk FAQ

 Information Technology does not block any gaming ports.
 Usually the reason you can't get games to work is due to too many programs trying to connect to the Internet at one time.
 Peer-to-peer (P2P) programs like Ares, KaZaA and LimeWire should be turned off before attempting to play games.
 Also, make sure to disable any wireless connections currently running, along with any firewalls installed on your computer.
 If available, visit the games website.
 This may provide you with game status information including the level of traffic on their servers.
 Try selecting a server that has a low level of traffic.
 Your device may be infected with a virus or malware.
 Try installing and scanning your computer with free anti-virus or ant-imalware software, such as Ad-Aware or SpyBot and use your best judgment in taking additional action.
-Or bring your computer to the Help Desk for additional assistance.
+Or bring your computer to the Service Desk for additional assistance.
 You may also try reinstalling your network card drivers at your own risk.

 Peer-2-Peer/File Sharing (P2P)

 File sharing has a huge affect on the speed of the campus network.
 File sharing slows the Internet down for everyone on campus, not to mention your own Internet connection.
 We believe that most of the file sharing occurs without the user's knowledge.
 Choose a relative file sharing tutorial below to help prevent unwanted file sharing.